markusreynolds1989-archive/EvasWebsite/EvasWebsite/readme.md

 ## Pages
 1. Consistent Design Philosophy
 2. Singular CSS
-3. Compare Bootstrap and W3
+3. Switch to Bootstrap, better for mobile development
 4. Implement the rest of the pages i.e. Store, Index etc.
 5. Finish the code behind